lizmat/articles/cases-of-UPPER-7.md

     exit;
 }
 ```
-Note that the `Pod::To::Text` module is  installed as part of the rakudo distribution (whether it should be considered part of the Raku Programming Language specificatio is yet unclear).
+Note that the `Pod::To::Text` module is  installed as part of the rakudo distribution (whether it should be considered part of the Raku Programming Language specification is yet unclear).

 Other renderers such as [`Pod::To::HTML`](https://raku.land/zef:raku-community-modules/Pod::To::HTML), [`Pod::To::PDF`](https://raku.land/zef:dwarring/Pod::To::PDF) and [`Pod::To::Markdown`](https://raku.land/zef:raku-community-modules/Pod::To::Markdown) would have to be installed first from the ecosystem (e.g. `zef install Pod::To::Markdown`).

-With that under our belt, we can start discussion the `DOC` phaser.
+With that under our belt, we can start discussing the `DOC` phaser.

 ## DOC

-There is no single [`DOC`](https://docs.raku.org/syntax/DOC) phaser, there are actually three of them:
+There is not one single [`DOC`](https://docs.raku.org/syntax/DOC) phaser, there are actually three of them:
-- `DOC BEGIN` - `BEGIN` phaser if --doc is set
+- `DOC BEGIN` - add `BEGIN` phaser but only if --doc is set
-- `DOC CHECK` - `CHECK` phaser if --doc is set
+- `DOC CHECK` - add `CHECK` phaser but only if --doc is set
-- `DOC INIT` - `INIT` phaser if --doc is set
+- `DOC INIT` - add `INIT` phaser but only if --doc is set

 Another way of thinking about this, is that the `DOC` phaser could be thought of as a sort of statement prefix that will add the phaser only if `--doc` was specified on the command line.
 In pseudo-code, for `DOC BEGIN`:
 ```